luke-holt/baremetal_m328p/README.md

 - [x] Refactor Makefile to be scalable
 - [ ] Refactor current HAL to be interrupt driven
 	- [x] USART
-    	- [ ] Spend least amount of time in ISR.
+    	- [x] Spend least amount of time in ISR.
 Set flag and leave.
 (Event system)
 	- [ ] PWM
 	- [ ] ADC
 - [ ] Create examples directory
 - [ ] Add wiring diagram
 - [ ] Add error system
-- [ ] Implement event system
+- [x] Implement event system
+  - Implemented basic even system where an event loop checks the registered groups for flags and calls the associated handler.